(con't from Part XXV)

 If history is any teacher (and it is), then it's a safe bet that one day, in due time, every artist's creations, if they're preserved in some way, will be recognized as art that's interesting, understandable, enriching, and even inspiring [See blog, When We Have Art].

 Here's an example: It's a well known fact that, after his death in 1750, all of the great music written by J.S.
-Bach fell into oblivion and was forgotten; some of it was lost, but the majority of it, happily, was preserved.
+Bach, the entire creativity of this enormous man, fell into oblivion and was forgotten; some of it was irretrievably lost but it's believed that the greater bulk of it, thanks to a handful of copyists, was preserved.